 COMPRESSION FRACTURESLearn More

-Migraines are one of the most intense and long-lasting headaches you can experience, potentially lasting several days if you don’t get treatment.
-At Advanced Pain Solutions in Ionia, Michigan, the team has years of experience using advanced treatments to relieve your migraine pain and prevent or reduce future attacks.
+Migraines are one of the most intense and long-lasting headaches you can experience, potentially lasting up to three days if you don’t get treatment.
+Adam Camp, MD, at Advanced Pain Solutions in Ionia and at the Surgery Center in Grand Rapids, Michigan, has years of experience using the most advanced treatments to relieve your migraine pain and prevent or reduce future attacks.
 You don’t need to keep suffering from migraines when effective treatments are available.
-To learn about your options, call the office or connect online.
-Advanced Pain Solutions is proud to serve the greater West Michigan area.
+To learn about your options, call the office or use the online scheduling feature today.